Devin Hester: Personal life

 Hester was in a relationship with Tamara James, a women's basketball player he met at the University of Miami.
 James played professionally for the Washington Mystics of the WNBA.
 Their engagement was later called off.
 Later, Hester married Zingha Walcott, an elementary school teacher, in 2010.
 They have three sons and live in Windermere, Florida.
 Hester's family lives in Florida and was struck by Hurricane Wilma in 2005.
 Hester has assisted his family financially in helping them rebuild their home.
 His brother Lenorris Jr., lived with Hester during his tenure with the Bears.
 Raised in a Christian household, Hester brought a Bible to every game he played.
 Hester is also cousins with Aaron Hester who played for the Edmonton Eskimos of the Canadian Football League.

 Hester's successful rookie year drew him much publicity and popularity.
-After his record-breaking performance against the Rams, Hester was offered marketing opportunities from Nike, soft drink, and cell phone companies.
+He eventually signed an endorsement deal with Under Armour.

 There was also a surge in the demand for Hester's jerseys within the Chicago area sporting stores.
 Hester was invited to throw the ceremonial opening pitch and sing "Take Me Out to the Ball Game" at the Chicago Cubs' 2007 home opener.
 Along with teammates Rex Grossman and Tommie Harris, Hester appeared on the February 2007 issue of Sports Illustrated for Kids.
 Hester's perfect 100 speed rating in EA Sports' Madden NFL 08 made him the fastest player in the game's history.
-Hester also appeared in a promotional video for the game.
 He appeared in commercials for Under Armour in 2008 and 2009.
 In 2013, Hester outran a cheetah in a race sponsored by National Geographic at Busch Gardens Tampa.
 The competition consisted of Hester running back and forth on a straight track to simulate laps, while the cheetah ran in a similar but separate track.

 In 2013, Hester founded the Anytime 23 Empowerment Center Inc., a non-profit organization that serves as a positive, nurturing and safe environment for kids ages 6–18.
 The organization was later renamed to "Devin Hester Foundation".